 Inform what gets measured and how this is measured and valued in an account of social value by involving stakeholders.

 This document sets out SVI’s Standard for applying Principle 1: Involve Stakeholders.
-Involving stakeholders is at the heart of accounting for value, and plays a key role in how you apply the other social value Principles: Understand what changes; Value the things that matter; Only include what is material; and Do not over-claim.
+Involving stakeholders is at the heart of accounting for value, and plays a key role in how you apply the other Principles of Social Value.